vedantchandra/wdtools/docs/index.rst

 wdtools is a collection of techniques to characterize the atmospheric parameters of white dwarfs using spectroscopic data.
 The flagship class is the generative fitting pipeline (GFP), which fits ab-initio theoretical models to observed spectra in a Bayesian framework, using high-speed neural networks to interpolate synthetic spectra.

-If you use this package, kindly cite the following reference:
+If you use this package, kindly cite the following references:

 .. code-block:: none